Die Tageszeitung

-Die Tageszeitung (/de/, "The Daily Newspaper"), stylized as die tageszeitung and commonly referred to as taz, is a German daily newspaper.
-It is run as a cooperative – it is administered by its employees and a co-operative of shareholders who invest in a free independent press, rather than to depend on advertising and paywalls.
+Die Tageszeitung (/de/, lit.
+'The Daily Newspaper'), stylized in all lowercase and commonly referred to as taz, is a German daily newspaper.
+It is organized as a cooperative governed through employee self-management and supported by subscriber-shareholders to maintain editorial independence without relying on a digital paywall.

-Founded in 1978 in Berlin as part of an independent, progressive and politically left-leaning movement, it has focused on current politics, social issues such as inequality, ecological crises both local and international, and other topics not covered by the more traditional and conservative newspapers.
-It mostly supports the alternative green political sphere and the German Green Party, but Die Tageszeitung has also been critical of the SPD/Greens coalition government (1998-2005).
-It was for a long time described as "alternative-left" and critical of existing current structures (systemkritisch) but became more moderate/liberal under new editors in-chief from 2010.
+Founded in 1978 in Berlin as part of an independent, progressive and politically left-leaning movement, it has focused on current affairs, social inequality, ecology, and topics often overlooked by more traditional and conservative newspapers.
+It mostly supports the alternative green political sphere and Alliance 90/The Greens, but Die Tageszeitung has also been critical of the SPD/Greens coalition government (1998-2005).
+Originally described as "alternative-left" and critical of the established political system (systemkritisch), it adopted a more moderate and liberal editorial tone under new editors-in-chief since 2010.

-The newspaper's logo, a paw print, derives from the similarity of the name "taz" to a German word for paw, Tatze.
-It ranks among Germany's top seven newspapers.
-In 2021 taz overtook for the first time the conservative Die Welt as the fifth most read daily newspaper of Germany.
+The newspaper's logo, a paw print, derives from the similarity of the name taz to the German word for paw, Tatze.
+It ranks among Germany's top eight periodical publications.
+In 2021 taz overtook the conservative Die Welt for the first time as the fifth most-read daily newspaper in Germany.

-At the general meeting of the taz publishing cooperative in 2024, the management announced that the daily newspaper will publish its last paper print on 17 October 2025.
-After that it will only appear online; the columnistic weekend edition will remain in print.
+On 17 October 2025, Die Tageszeitung published its final weekday printed issue, becoming the first nationwide daily newspaper in Germany to transition its weekday coverage entirely to a digital format, while continuing to publish its Saturday edition (wochentaz) in print.

-Barbara Junge and Ulrike Winkelmann are editors-in-chief; vice-editor-inchief is Katrin Gottschalk, chief reporter Peter Unfried.
+The editorial board is led by a female triumvirate of editors-in-chief: Barbara Junge, Ulrike Winkelmann, and Katrin Gottschalk, with Peter Unfried serving as chief reporter.